-Currently there are three monks in residence at OAOR.
+Currently there are four monks in residence at OAOR.

 Phra Ajahn Vuttichai Chookaew, who prefers to simply be called Phrawoody, has been a monk in the Theravada Thai Forest Tradition since 1995.
 He is the abbot of OAOR and a senior monk of Ajahn Jamnian, a Thai Buddhist meditation master.